 By Carrie Dagenhard (Tech Writer)

-Over the past few years, the American education system has significantly increased its reliance on technology from the district level down to the classroom.
-The pandemic only deepened this dependence as many school systems shifted to remote and hybrid learning models.
+Over the past few years, the American education system has significantly increased its reliance on IT technology from the district level down to the classroom.
+The pandemic has only deepened this dependence as many school systems have shifted to remote and hybrid learning models.
 Now, as school leaders begin reimagining schooling in a post-pandemic world, many are considering keeping newly acquired virtual solutions in place indefinitely.

 To say this is a challenge is a gross understatement.
 As your networks’ users become more autonomous, it’s becoming increasingly difficult to support all their needs.
-And that’s where professional services automation comes in handy.
+And that’s where Professional Services Automation comes in handy.

 What is Professional Services Automation Software?